TGDivy/TGDivy/README.md

 ## 💬🌞

-> There is nothing more frightful than ignorance in action. ~ Johann Wolfgang von Goethe
+> The more reasons you have for achieving your goal, the more determined you will become. ~ Brian Tracy

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )